-I, \\\\\\, acknowledge that I have received a copy of the Texas Administrative Code that pertains to the Hill College Vocational Nursing Program.
+I have received a copy of the Texas Administrative Code that pertains to the Hill College Nursing Program.
 I acknowledge that the above rules have been explained to me.
-I understand it is my responsibility to seek further clarification regarding the contents of the above rules if needed and can be found on the following website: http://www.bon.texas.gov/nursinglaw/pdfs/bon-rr.pdf
+I understand it is my responsibility to seek further clarification regarding the contents of the above rules if needed.

-Signature
+Signature Date